 My blog is old.
 It has been online since 2005.
 Muschamp.ca has been online since 2002 and some of the HTML dates back to 1995 or close to it.
 I kept the old HTML online just for laughs.
 Before I went to Japan I adopted the still in-use pure CSS tab layout.
 I’ve tweaked it over the years, it used to validate but with all the PHP I’ve been adding and all the information I pull from other sources, I’m not sure what still validates.
-Browsers have gotten a lot better at supporting web standards.
+Browsers have definitely gotten a lot better at supporting web standards.

 The theme used by this blog, I built myself and I’ve been updating it as necessary since 2005.
 At some point WordPress started letting you upload images inside the UI.
 I still do things my own non-standard way.
 Sometime later WordPress started adding default CSS classes to align images.
 I’ve stuck with my own naming conventions for CSS classes, but finally decided to take the time to add the four rules WordPress seems to favour.
 This post lets me test those rules.

 This post also lets me test the Facebook for WordPress plugin further.
 So far it has been a big disappointment.
-I’m not sure it adds a single useful feature I didn’t already have or that I couldn’t get elsewhere and potentially for less overhead than the hoops and hits the official Facebook for WordPress plugin requires.
+I’m not sure it adds a single useful feature I didn’t already have or that I couldn’t get elsewhere and potentially for less overhead than the hoops and performance hit the official Facebook for WordPress plugin requires.

 One thing I did learn is people are still sharing silly images I posted online to tempt hotlinkers.
 If they share my blog post then everything works, if they try to just share the image or to hotlink to the image they’ll find it doesn’t work and they possibly get a 404 page not found error.
 I’m going to make a more unique and amusing 404 not found page for my blog.
 But first I wanted to test the new CSS rules and show at least two of the images that are popular on Facebook.
-For the other two, I’ll have to resist choosing one of Hitomi Tanaka who became an adult move actress as I feared she might.
+For the other two, I’ll have to try resisting choosing one of Hitomi Tanaka who became an adult move actress as I feared she might.
 She was a regular Idol at first.
 Think Pamela Anderson before she did playboy and a sex tape…

 The first photo is of Greg Valentino who appears in a documentary on TLC which I watched and blogged about in 2006.
 For years that was the most popular post I’d ever written.
 Yes Greg took steroids, he also injected other substances directly into his biceps to get them to look like that.
 Freakish pictures are popular online.
 I found this picture on a forum.
 It got so popular I had to rename the image file while I devised a better anti-hotlinking solution.
 The image uses the alignright rule.